therealcyberlord/Vea/README.md

 ## Configuration

-Create a `.env` file in the root directory with the following configuration:
+Create a `.env` file in the `backend` directory with the following configuration:

 ```
 TAVILY_API_KEY=your_tavily_api_key